atlassian-archive/dataschool/dataschool/_chapters/learn-sql/errors.md

 title: Help with Common PostgreSQL Errors
 short: Errors
 description: When working with SQL you’re going to run into a lot of errors.
-This is a guide to help you with common PostgreSQL database errors when writing SQL queries.
-Continue reading to troubleshoot your errors and fix them.
+This is a guide to help you with common PostgreSQL database errors.
 authors:
 - _people/dave.md
 meta_title: Common PostgreSQL Errors